A Living God

 The villagers, seeing the blazing fire and hearing the ringing bell, rushed up

-the hillside to where Hamaguchi stood.
-At first they thought he had gone crazy,
+the hillside where Hamaguchi stood.
+At first they thought he was crazy, but

 A terrible tidal wave is coming!"

-Very soon, the tidal wave struck the village, destroying the villagers1 houses
+Very soon, the tidal wave struck the village and destroyed the villagers houses

-and carrying away all their possessions.
-The people stood perfectly still, unable
+carrying away all their possessions.
+The people stood perfectly still and were

-to speak because of the sudden catastrophe that had befallen them.
+unable to speak because of the sudden catastrophe had befallen them.

-their 3Grandfather2 rich again, but several years later, when the village had revived,
+again, but several years later, when the village had revived, they named their

 or not, the soul of Gohei Hamaguchi was worshiped by the villagers as a living God.